open-telemetry/opentelemetry-specification/specification/configuration/file-configuration.md

 * `file`: The [configuration file](#configuration-file) to parse.
 This MAY be a file path, or language specific file class, or a stream of a file's content.

-The API MAY return an error if:
+The API SHOULD return an error if:

 * The `file` doesn't exist or is invalid
 * The parsed `file` content does not conform to the [configuration model](#configuration-model) schema.

+TODO: define behavior if some portion of configuration model is not supported

 ### ConfigurationProvider